-- 1. Select the Automation Settings button 👰. - To toggle automation controls for all tracks, press Ctrl+A before selecting the Automation Settings button. - 2.
-Click the next to the Automation Settings button and choose Automation Write (Latch) from the menu.
-The icon in the track header is displayed as a state.
+1. Select the Automation Settings button 🎆

+\mathbb{P} To toggle automation controls for all tracks, press Ctrl+A before selecting the Automation Settings button.

+- 2. Click the next to the Automation Settings button and choose Automation Write (Latch) from the menu.
+The icon in the track header is displayed as a 1. - 3.
+Click to position the cursor in the timeline, and click the Play button

-- 3. Click to position the cursor in the timeline, and click the Play button by to start playback. - 4.
-When you're ready to start editing, adjust the control that corresponds to the envelope point or keyframe you want to adjust.
+4. When you're ready to start editing, adjust the control that corresponds to the envelope point or keyframe you want to adjust.